Lichen Simplex Chronicus

 Lichen simplex chronicus is thickened and leathery (lichenified) skin with variable scaling that arises secondary to repetitive scratching or rubbing.
 Lichen simplex chronicus is not a primary process.
 Perceived pruritus in a specific area of skin (with or without underlying pathology) provokes rubbing and mechanical trauma, resulting in secondary lichenification and further pruritus.
 Lichen simplex chronicus frequently occurs in people with anxiety disorders and nonspecific emotional stress as well as in patients with any type of underlying chronic dermatitis.

-The underlying pathophysiology is unknown but may involve alterations in the way the nervous system perceives and processes itchy sensations.
+The underlying pathophysiology of lichen simplex chronicus is unknown but may involve alterations in the way the nervous system perceives and processes itchy sensations.
 Skin that tends toward eczematous conditions (eg, atopic dermatitis) is more prone to lichenification.

-Diagnosis is by examination.
+Diagnosis of lichen simplex chronicus is by examination.
 A fully developed plaque is hyperpigmented with varying amounts of erythema that is well-demarcated and has exaggerated skin lines and a thickened and leathery appearance characteristic of lichenification.
 Look-alike conditions include tinea corporis, lichen planus, and psoriasis; lichen simplex chronicus can be distinguished from these by potassium hydroxide wet mount and biopsy.

 Chronic scratching causes further itching, creating a vicious circle.